kruizo/wgl-chat-app/README.md

    docker compose build
    ```

-   This command uses `docker-compose.override.yml` to build development images of `nginx`, `app`, and `server` with hot reload.
+   This command uses `docker-compose.override.yml` to build development images of `nginx`, `app`, and `websocket` with hot reload.
 You can change the image configuration inside `Dockerfile.dev`.

 2. Run the images in containers.